pcdummy/pc-dummy.net/content/author/pcdummy.md

 Intodruced the new [Storage API](https://github.com/lxc/lxd/commits?author=pcdummy) for BTRFS and big parts of the LVM version.

 #### 2009 - current: IRC
-In german theres a wording "Girl for everything" - I help where i can.
+In german theres a wording "Girl for everything" - I help where I can.

 #### 2010 - 2015: [Warzone 2100](http://www.wz2100.net/)
 Hosting and maintenance of the website.